mikavilpas/yazi.nvim/documentation/plugin-management.md

 > [!NOTE]
 >
 > Right now, it's not known if it works on Windows.
 Please report any issues.

-As the Yazi plugin system is currently in beta, the yazi.nvim plugin manager is subject to change.
-Users seeking stability are encouraged to use the official plugin manager.

 ## More technical details and examples